 Do you remember the joy of field trip days when you were in school?
 The excitement of going somewhere new and doing something completely out of the ordinary?
 I do!
+Field trips are where cherished memories are created that you remember for life!
+Ask any child who has been on an Allnatt Outdoors school trip and they will tell you what a wonderful experience it was for them and their peers.
 Field trip days were my favorite days of the school year.
 Even when I was a teacher, I adored field trips!
 Thankfully, I taught in a private school that encouraged them.
 Our administrators knew the importance of taking learning outside of our classroom walls and into the real world.
 I think most people would agree on the benefits of field trips, unfortunately, due to budget cuts and safety concerns, many schools have done away with them altogether.
 While it is a sad reality, it doesn’t mean the end of field trips!

 Start your own Field Trip Club!

 When I decided to stay home with my kids, I started a mommy group in my community.
 I planned a variety of different activities for the group, but field trips were always my favorite!
 Now I have a home preschool co-op that I run, I’ve realized field trips are the most popular activities on our monthly calendar.
 A friend of mine recently started her own after school club, where the kids get involved in various activities, as well as going on local trips.
 She helped me look into the main essentials that I would need to start my field trip club.
 I did some research into the types of trips we could go on, the amount of people we would need to make this a success and the mode of transport needed to fit a large group of people, which I came across a school bus for sale in Tennessee.
 This was the first step into turning my dream of creating a field trip club into a reality.

 They are so popular, in fact, that I had to share all my field trip ideas with you all in this post: